Battle of Vienna: Events during the siege

 The Ottoman siege cut virtually all means of food supply into Vienna.
-Fatigue became so common that von Starhemberg ordered any soldier found asleep on watch to be shot.
+Fatigue became so common that Starhemberg ordered any soldier found asleep on watch to be shot.
 Increasingly desperate, the forces holding Vienna were on the verge of defeat when, in August, Imperial forces under Charles V, Duke of Lorraine, defeated Thököly at Bisamberg, 5 km northwest of Vienna.

-On 6 September, the Poles under Sobieski crossed the Danube 30 km northwest of Vienna at Tulln, to unite with imperial troops and the additional forces from Saxony, Bavaria, Brandenburg-Prussia, Baden and other imperial estates.
+On 6 September, the Poles under Sobieski crossed the Danube 30 km northwest of Vienna at Tulln, to unite with imperial troops and the additional forces from Saxony, Bavaria, Baden and other imperial estates.
 Louis XIV of France declined to help his Habsburg rival, having just annexed Alsace.
-Approximately 5,000 Zaporozhian Cossacks led by Semyon Paliy joined the relief force.

 An alliance between Sobieski and Emperor Leopold I resulted in the addition of the Polish hussars to the existing allied army.
 The command of the European allied forces was assigned to the Polish king, renowned for his extensive experience in leading campaigns against the Ottoman army.
 Notably, he achieved a decisive victory over the Ottoman forces in the Battle of Khotyn (1673) and now commanded an army of 70,000–80,000 soldiers, countering a supposed Ottoman force of 150,000.
 Sobieski's courage and aptitude for command were already known in Europe.

 During early September, approximately 5,000 experienced Ottoman sappers had repeatedly demolished large portions of the walls between the Burg bastion, the Löbel bastion and the Burg ravelin, creating gaps of about 12 m in width.
 In response to this, the Viennese began digging their own tunnels to intercept the placing of large amounts of gunpowder in the caverns.
 The Ottomans finally managed to occupy the Burg ravelin and the low wall nearby on 8 September.
 Anticipating a breach in the city walls, the remaining Viennese prepared to fight in the inner city.